/

 Your 90-day patching cycle isn't just a plan anymore but a liability.

-Right now, Glasswing focuses on scanning existing production software.
+Right now, the participants in Glasswing are using Mythos to scan existing production software.
 It’s not embedded into the software development life cycle (SDLC).

-That’s the best-case scenario.
-If Mythos-class scanning becomes part of the SDLC, software gets more secure before it ships.
+That’s the optimistic scenario.
+If Mythos-class scanning becomes part of the SDLC, software gets more secure before it reaches production.
 This means vendors ship fewer vulnerabilities, and the flood of CVEs eventually stabilizes.

 But that transition will take years.
-Every major software vendor would need to integrate this capability, retool their development processes, and fix what the model finds before releasing.
+Every major software vendor has to integrate this capability, retool their development processes, and fix what the model finds before releasing.

 In the meantime, we live in the gap.
 AI finds vulnerabilities faster than anyone, vendor or customer, can fix them.

-If you can't patch at machine speed (and you can’t), you need controls in place before the exploit arrives.
-This is where the conversation has to shift from remediating breaches to containing them.
+If you can't patch at machine speed (and you really can’t) you need controls that are already in place before the exploit arrives.
+This is where the conversation has to shift from breach remediation to containment.

-Segmentation becomes the main control rather than a nice-to-have
+Segmentation becomes the primary control rather than a nice-to-have

-If an attacker can exploit a weakness within hours of its disclosure, the only thing that limits damage is whether they can move laterally after the initial breach.
+If an attacker can weaponize a vulnerability within hours of disclosure, the only thing that limits damage is whether they can move laterally after the initial compromise.

-Real-time, enforced microsegmentation with tools such as Illumio Segmentation limits the blast radius regardless of which vulnerability was exploited.
+Real-time, enforced microsegmentation with tools like Illumio Segmentation limits the blast radius regardless of which specific vulnerability was exploited.
 It’s vulnerability-agnostic.

 And that's exactly what you need when the volume of vulnerabilities exceeds your ability to track them individually.